Eastern Front (World War II): End of the war: April–May 1945

 The Soviet offensive had two objectives.
 Because of Stalin's suspicions about the intentions of the Western Allies to hand over territory occupied by them in the post-war Soviet sphere of influence, the offensive was to be on a broad front and was to move as rapidly as possible to the west, to meet the Western Allies as far west as possible.
 But the over-riding objective was to capture Berlin.
 The two were complementary because possession of the zone could not be won quickly unless Berlin was taken.
 Another consideration was that Berlin itself held strategic assets, including Adolf Hitler and part of the German atomic bomb program.

 The offensive to capture central Germany and Berlin started on 16 April with an assault on the German front lines on the Oder and Neisse rivers.
 After several days of heavy fighting the Soviet 1BF and 1UF punched holes through the German front line and were fanning out across central Germany.
 By 24 April, elements of the 1BF and 1UF had completed the encirclement of the German capital and the Battle of Berlin entered its final stages.
 On 25 April the 2BF broke through the German 3rd Panzer Army's line south of Stettin.
 They were now free to move west towards the British 21st Army Group and north towards the Baltic port of Stralsund.
 The 58th Guards Rifle Division of the 5th Guards Army made contact with the US 69th Infantry Division of the First Army near Torgau, Germany at the Elbe river.

-On 29 and 30 April, as the Soviet forces fought their way into the centre of Berlin, Adolf Hitler married Eva Braun and then committed suicide by taking cyanide and shooting himself.
+On 29 and 30 April, as the Soviet forces fought their way into the centre of Berlin, Adolf Hitler married Eva Braun and then committed suicide by shooting himself.
 In his will, Hitler appointed Grand Admiral Karl Dönitz as new President of the Reich and Propaganda Minister Joseph Goebbels as new Chancellor of the Reich; however, Goebbels also committed suicide, along with his wife Magda and their children, on 1 May 1945.
 Helmuth Weidling, defence commandant of Berlin, surrendered the city to the Soviet forces on 2 May.
 Altogether, the Berlin operation (16 April – 2 May) cost the Red Army 361,367 casualties (dead, wounded, missing and sick) and 1,997 tanks and assault guns.
 German losses in this period of the war remain impossible to determine with any reliability.